SaurabhKandale/DSA-QUESTIONS/README.md

 # DSA-QUESTIONS
 Hey Guys, ***Saurabh*** here,

-In this file I will be adding links of some good DSA questions that I have practised.
+These are links of some good DSA questions.

-Most of the questions will be from Leetcode and GeeksForGeeks.
+Most of the questions are from Leetcode and GeeksForGeeks.

 - [Number of Strings That Appear as Substrings in Word](https://leetcode.com/problems/number-of-strings-that-appear-as-substrings-in-word/)
 - [Subsets](https://leetcode.com/problems/subsets/submissions/)
 - [Subsets II](https://leetcode.com/problems/subsets-ii/)